ffagerholm/melody-generator/README.md

 Generate melodies using a Magenta [Melody RNN](https://github.com/tensorflow/magenta/tree/master/magenta/models/melody_rnn) model, and control the parameters for the generation in real time from a command line interface.

-Capabilities:
+Features
+- Generate musical note sequences using a recurrent neural network.
 - Send MIDI notes to a device of choice.
+- Start and stop the sequence playback.
-- Set a primer melody
+- Set a primer melody, length and randomness for the melody generator.
-- Record MIDI notes from an external device
+- Record MIDI notes for the primer melody, using an external device

 ## Get started